ybyzek/theniledev-examples/data-plane/pulumi/README.md

 yarn run start
 ```

-It automatically imports the `.env` file you created earlier and provide the input parameters for the reconciler.
+It automatically imports the `.env` file you created earlier and provides them as input parameters to the reconciler.
 The reconciler will immediately find the newly instantiated SkyNet instance in your Nile
 control plane and create a Pulumi stack that represents it, defined by the
 [`pulumis3` program](./src/commands/reconcile/lib/pulumi/pulumiS3.ts).
 This